 New in 5G Wireless Technology for 2020

 The time is near.
-By now, you’ve heard about the fifth generation (5G) telecomm transformation, expected to significantly change the world in which we live in 2020, but what does it really mean for consumers and enterprises?
-News site Quartz said this, “The hypiest hype says 5G networks will change society as much as electricity did thanks to their speed, making transformative technologies like self-driving cars easier to achieve.”
+By now, you’ve heard about the fifth-generation (5G) telecom transformation, expected to significantly change the world in which we live in 2020, but what does it really mean for consumers and enterprises?
+News site Quartz said, “The happiest hype says 5G networks will change society as much as electricity did thanks to their speed, making transformative technologies like self-driving cars easier to achieve.”
 It is interesting to note how 5G’s predecessors (1G-4G) evolved over that past few decades, and then it might be time to get excited about where 5G will take people and companies in the coming year.

 How 5G Is Expected To Impact Us

-Think connectivity like you’ve never seen it before.
-With 5G wireless, you’ll see new secure, seamless and instant connectivity impacting nearly every industry, every consumer.
+Think connectivity as you’ve never seen it before.
+With 5G wireless, you’ll see new secure, seamless, and instant connectivity impacting nearly every industry, every consumer.
 Those expected to benefit the soonest include not only consumers but also the automobile, medical, manufacturing, and technology sectors, to name a few.
-Some of 5Gs capabilities will surface between cars and drivers, doctors and patients, and consumers and the Internet of Things (IoT).
-Improvements will be certain for AR (augmented reality–interactive, reality-based computer generated display, special effects, text and sound) to enhance user experiences.
+Some of the 5Gs capabilities will surface between cars and drivers, doctors and patients, and consumers and the Internet of Things (IoT).
+Improvements will be certain for AR (augmented reality–interactive, reality-based computer-generated display, special effects, text, and sound) to enhance user experiences.

 Some 5G Pros and Cons to Consider

 While it is an exciting time for technology and for global participation in the most advanced connectivity of our time, like every new technological advancement, the 5G transition comes with a number of pros and cons to consider.
 While it may seem like there are more concerns right now, the best results are likely yet to come.

 Pros of 5G